-According to the latest development plan some of the woodland will be retained.
-However, most of the remaining habitats will be lost.
+According to the latest development plan some of the woodland would be retained but with significant disturbance and encroachment reducing the ecological integrity of what remained.
+Most of the remaining habitats would be lost.

 3 Survey Methodology

 All survey methodology follows best practice outlined in the Guidelines for Preliminary Ecological Appraisal (2017) published by the Institute of Chartered Ecology and Environmental Management (CIEEM) and survey guidelines relevant to each species.